y5systems/intmax2-contract/docs/index.md

 mapping(bytes32 => uint256) claimableWithdrawals
 ```

-Mapping of deposit hashes to a boolean indicating whether the deposit hash exists
+Mapping of withdrawal hashes to their timestamp when they became claimable

+_A value of 0 means the withdrawal is not claimable_

 ### withdrawalFeeRatio